nullrocket/ember-simple-dom-tools/README.md

 ember install:addon ember-dom-simple-tools
 ```

-And then in your ember.js app, you can import individual modules
+You can import individual modules

 ```js
 import select from 'ember-dom-simple-tools/select';